James Lindley

 James Lindley (born 23 July 1981) is an English former professional footballer who played as a goalkeeper.

-He signed his first professional contract at Notts County.
+He signed his first professional contract at Notts County making his league debut in September 1999 and becoming the youngest goalkeeper to make a first team appearance for the club.
 He has also played for Tamworth, Lincoln City, Hucknall Town, Harrogate Town and Mansfield Town.
 He re-joined Ilkeston Town on a permanent basis in December 2007 after falling out of favour at Alfreton Town.
 However, he soon left Ilkeston Town and initially retired from football after struggling to keep an interest in the game.
 In May 2008 he signed for Hucknall for a third time.
 At the start of the 2009/2010 season, Lindley had joined Retford United At the start of the 2012/2013 season, he was signed by Grantham Town in the Premier Division of the Northern Premier League.

 After spells at Loughborough and Handsworth Parramore he retired from the game in March 2015.